mshmsh5000/northstar/documentation/endpoints/users.md

 **Additional Query Parameters:**

+- `pagination`: __[Experimental]__ Either "standard" or "cursor".
+Cursor pagination is _significantly_ faster, but does not provide any information on the total number of results (only whether another page exists).
 - `limit`: Set the number of results to include per page.
 Default is 20.
 Maximum is 100.
 - `page`: Set the page number to get results from.
 - `filter`: Filter the collection to include _only_ users matching the following comma-separated values.
 For example, `/v1/users?filter[drupal_id]=10123,10124,10125` would return users whose Drupal ID is either 10123, 10124, or 10125.
 You can filter by one or more indexed fields.